 I, for example, don’t listen to music.
 Really.
 One series of auditions and maybe 2-3 playlists is all I listen to.
 Sometimes.
 Not every day.
 Music isn’t turned on at my home all the time.

-I just decided to not lose my attention, my mind’s capabilities, and my peace by listening to music that I don’t care about.
+I just decided to not lose my attention, my mind’s capabilities, and my peace on things you don’t have to do – by listening to music that I don’t care about.

 It’s just the same as if you don’t watch albums with great art every day.
 Probably you aren’t against art.
 It just isn’t your interest.
 You don’t give your time to such an activity.